SciRooPlot/SciRooPlot/README.md

   // you can also define default settings for ALL pads of the plot by using the padID=0, e.g.: plot[0].SetMargins(0.07, 0.14, 0.12, 0.07);
   plot[0].SetDefaultMarkerSize(1.2).SetDefaultLineWidth(2.);
-  // As you can see here the user interface is designed such that each setter returns
+  // as you can see here the user interface is designed such that each setter returns
   // a reference to the object that is currently beeing modified.
 This allows you to concaternate
   // all the settings belonging to a pad.
 This design pattern is consistently used also for all
   // the other user definable objects (Data, Axis, Legends, etc.).